January 27, 1975

-In 1973, CIA Director James Schlesinger told Senate Armed Services Chairman John Stennis that he wished to brief him on a major upcoming operation.
-"No, no my boy," responded Senator Stennis.
+In 1973 CIA director James Schlesinger told Senate Armed Services Committee chairman John Stennis that he wished to brief him on a major upcoming operation.
+"No, no, my boy," responded Senator Stennis.
 "Don't tell me.
 Just go ahead and do it, but I don't want to know."
-Similarly, when Senate Foreign Relations Committee Chairman J. W. Fulbright was told of the CIA subversion of the Allende government in Chile, he responded, "I don't approve of intervention in other people's elections, but it has been a long-continued practice."
+Similarly, when Senate Foreign Relations Committee chairman J. W. Fulbright was told of the CIA subversion of the Allende government in Chile, he responded, "I don't approve of intervention in other people's elections, but it has been a long-continued practice."

 Late in 1974, investigative reporter Seymour Hersh revealed that the CIA was not only destabilizing foreign governments, but it was also conducting illegal intelligence operations against thousands of American citizens.

 On January 27, 1975, a concerned Senate voted overwhelmingly to establish a special 11-member investigating body along the lines of the recently concluded Watergate Committee.
-Under the chairmanship of Idaho senator Frank Church, with Texas senator John Tower as vice-chairman, the select committee was given twelve months (later extended to sixteen) and hired 150 staff to complete its work.
+Under the chairmanship of Idaho senator Frank Church, with Texas senator John Tower as vice chairman, the select committee was given 12 months (later extended to 16) and hired 150 staff to complete its work.